HyperKat/ws-navigator_0.5/README.md

 BLINK:

   It's not necessary to add script and style tags to template head.
-Also it includes all automatic, on activated option -> handle in template root, too! ! !!!!!
+Also it includes all automatic, on activated option -> handle in modul root, too! ! !!!!!